 We are only ranking VC firms and accelerators in order to gather enough data to present meaningful rankings.
 While angel investors and specific partners play a key role in fundraising, they are not ranked in Founder’s Choice.

 Like a chess player who has only played a few tournaments, VCs will need to co-invest with some of the best VCs so that founders can meaningfully compare them.
 That said, there’s no reward for having invested in more companies, or writing bigger checks (unless the founders value a VC more because they wrote a bigger check).
 This ranking is entirely about who founders see as most valuable.

-Our first batch of rankings uses data from over 375 venture-backed founders.
-We only rank VC firms on whom we have enough data.
-We only include VC firms with more than 25 comparisons from founders.
+Our second release uses data from 1077 venture-backed founders.
+We only rank VC firms on whom we believe we have statistically significant data.
+Specifically we’ve chosen to include VC firms with more than 100 comparisons from founders.

 Check out this article by Roy Bahat at Bloomberg Beta, who’s helped to support this project.

 At the moment, our focus is just to produce a general ranking – an alternative to the Midas List, which measures VCs in terms of their investment returns – based on whether those VCs were helpful to founders.
 We might consider ways to make our rankings more useful in the future, and we’re open to your suggestions.